bywatersolutions/koha-plugin-curbside-pickup/README.md

 ## Downloading
 From the [release page](https://github.com/bywatersolutions/koha-plugin-curbside-pickup/releases) you can download the last KPZ file.

-## Installation
-Install the plugin as normal, then restart Plack.

 ## Configuration
 The plugin configuration has a tab for each library set up in your Koha instance.
 Each tab the following options: